rachelramido/amaysim-automation-exercise-javascript-cypress/README.md

 ### Tests
 1. All tests are in the folder `cypress/e2e`.
 The test files have the name suffix `.spec.cy.js`.
 1. There's currently one test `mobile_autorenewal.spec.cy.js`.
 This test does the below:
-   1. Login as an existing customer.
+   1. Visit the amaysim home page, login as an existing customer and view the dashboad page.
+The url, username and password are read from the `cypress/fixtures/tesData.json` file.
    1. From the dashboard page, go to the mobile settings page.
-   1. Verify that `AutoRenewal` for this mobile service is turned off.
+   1. On the Mobile Settings page, verify that `AutoRenewal` for this mobile service is turned off.
 1. The tests use the Page Object Model.
 The page classes are in `cypress/e2e/pageObjects`.
 1. When run from the command line, by default, tests will run in the headless `electron` browser.
 You can change this to run in chrome if needed.